AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 ## Running the module creation script

-You can use the python script [`create-analysis-module.py`](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/create-analysis-module.py) to create a skeleton module for your analysis in the `analyses` folder.
+You should use the [`create-analysis-module.py`](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/create-analysis-module.py) script to create a skeleton module for your analysis in the `analyses` folder.

-Before running this script, you should decide whether you will use R or python (or both!) in your module.
+Before running this script, you should decide whether you will use R or Python (or both!) in your module.
 When running the script, you can use flags to add additional files and/or folders to your module skeleton that you will need for your chosen language, [as described below](#script-flags).